ChilliCream/hotchocolate-docs/docs/dataloaders.md

 ## Global DataLoader

-Global _DataLoader_ are _DataLoader_ that are shared between request.
-This can be useful for caching strategies.
+Global _DataLoader_ are _DataLoader_ that are shared between requests.
+This can be useful for certain caching strategies.

 In order to add support for global _DataLoader_ you can add a second _DataLoader_ registry.
 This one has to be declared as singleton.
-It is important that you declare the global registry first since we use the last registered registry for ad-hoc registrations.
+It is important that you declare the global registry first since we use the last registry to register  ad-hoc _DataLoader_.

 ```csharp
 services.AddSingleto<IDataLoaderRegistry, DataLoaderRegistry>();
 services.AddDataLoaderRegistry();
 ```

-It is important to know that you always have to do `AddDataLoaderRegistry` since this also sets up the batch operation that is needed to hook up the execution engine with the _DataLoader_.
+It is important to know that you always have to do `AddDataLoaderRegistry` since this also sets up the batch operation that is needed to hook up the execution engine with the _DataLoader_ registry.

 ## GreenDonut